16 SEO Tips to Improve Your Ranking

 keywords for SEO & SEA

-Experienced advertising copywriters know that a headline can make or break the success of an advert.
+Experienced advertising copywriters know that a headline can make or break the success of an ad.
 It’s pretty much the same with your website.

 A 404 error means that a page can no longer be found.
 There could be several reasons for this message.
 Whatever the reason, this error should be prevented.